Sneglium/Et-Cetera/README.md

  - *Enable Composting* (`etc.farming_tweaks_compost`, boolean): Add a 'compost' node which acts as a higher-quality soil for crops, and a compost bin that can be used to make it.
  - *Compost Avg.
 Boost Interval* (`etc.farming_tweaks_compost_tickrate`, floating-point): The average amount of time in seconds between cycles of a compost node ticking the plant above it to grow.
 Non-wet compost soil will take 1.5x this long between cycles, on average.
  - *Fertility Exhaustion Chance* (`etc.farming_tweaks_compost_exhaust_chance`, integer): Every ticking cycle, compost will have 1 in this many chances to turn into regular dirt.
+ - *Enable Trowel* (`etc.farming_tweaks_trowel`, boolean): Add a 'trowel' item that allows quickly replacing dirt/desert sand and the tilled variants of both with the compost version.
+ - *Trowel Durability* (`etc.farming_tweaks_trowel_uses`, integer): How many dirt or sand nodes the trowel can replace before breaking.
+ - *Compost Bin Interval* (`etc.farming_tweaks_compost_process_rate`, floating-point): Interval in seconds between compost processing cycles in the Compost Bin.

 ## Support